mmmirrra/mmmirrra.github.io/_posts/2024-05-19-Java-lambdaExpression.markdown

 - Only object generation parts of the anonymous implementation class are represented in a lambda expression
   - Object creation in anonymous subclass cannot be lambda expression
 - The interface must have only one abstract method at this time
-  - Interfaces containing more than one abstract method are not available
+  - Interface containing more than one abstract method are not available
 - lambda expression's result type is called the target type
   - We can deduce a number of things from the target type
 - An interface containing one abstract method is called a functional interface